 Instructions

-- For the stuffing/filling: Heat 2-3 teaspoon oil over medium heat.
-Add onions and bell peppers.
-Sauté until onions are translucent.
-Add garlic and sauté for 30 seconds.
-Remove it to a mixing bowl to cool down a little.
-Add spinach, feta cheese, mozzarella cheese, parmesan cheese, lemon juice, olive oil and the remaining seasoning.
-Combine.
-Taste and adjust the seasoning.
-Spinach and cheese stuffing is ready.
-Keep it aside.
+- Prepare the stuffing: Heat 2-3 teaspoons of oil over medium heat.
+Add the onions and bell peppers and sauté until the onions turn translucent.
+Add the garlic and sauté for 30 seconds.
+Remove it to a mixing bowl to cool down a little.1 cup chopped onions, 1 red bell pepper, 1 teaspoon finely chopped/minced garlic

-- Stuff the chicken breasts: Divide the stuffing in 4 equal parts.
-Fill the pocket in the chicken breasts with 2-3 teaspoons of this spinach and cheese mixture.
-Close the ends with toothpick to secure the stuffing from coming out.
+- Stuff the chicken breasts: Divide the stuffing into 4 equal portions.
+Fill each chicken breast pocket with 2-3 teaspoons of the spinach and cheese mixture.

-- Baking the stuffed chicken breasts: Preheat the oven at 180° C or 350°F. Bake for 20-25 minutes until cooked (thickest part of the chicken reaches 165° F (74° C).)
+- Baking the stuffed chicken breasts: Preheat the oven to 180° C or 350°F. Bake for 20-25 minutes until cooked (the thickest part of the chicken reaches 165° F (74° C).

 Notes